WesCSK/SwiftUI-Firebase-Authenticate-Using-Google-Sign-In/README.md

 # How to setup Firebase Google Sign In with SwiftUI?
+(Update for Version 7)
 This repo provide you with the complete setup of Firebase google sign in with SwiftUI as the <a href="https://firebase.google.com/docs/auth/ios/google-signin">Official Docuementation</a> step is used for UIKit as example and missed out some key steps that is required for SwiftUI implementation.
 You can also watch the following video on <a href="">YouTube</a> which will also provide you with step by step guide on how to step up this.

 ## What will you be building